 When to see a doctor

 Any episode of unscheduled vaginal bleeding with pain, when you are pregnant or suspect you are pregnant should be reported to the doctor.

 Another essential condition to consider is an ectopic pregnancy which is why we do not ignore any instance of vaginal Bleeding in women of childbearing age.

 This is important to be sure you do not have internal bleeding, for example, if an ectopic pregnancy in the tube has burst.

-A urine sample confirms pregnancy and checks if there is an infection that may be responsible for the bleeding.
+A urine sample confirms pregnancy and checks if an infection may be responsible for the bleeding.

 In addition, you will have a blood test to test your HCG hormone levels which can tell us if pregnancy is progressing or not by how high it is.